 I can’t wait to see the show when it comes to Milton Keynes Theatre in November.
 And, while I’m more than content to sit back and leave the hard work to the professionals, I’d never refuse future dance classes with Vincent and Flavia!

-The Last Tango runs at Milton Keynes Theatre from Monday 23rd November 2015 until Saturday 28th November 2015.
+The Last Tango is at Milton Keynes Theatre from Monday 23 to Saturday 28 November 2015.

 An abridged version of this piece on Vincent Simone and Flavia Cacace features in the Milton Keynes Citizen:

 Update 24 November 2015: Read my review of The Last Tango.